COBOL Language Support

 Retrieving Copybooks from the Mainframe

-You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.
+You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets and USS directories to your workspace.

 Copybooks that you retrieve from mainframe data sets are stored in the .c4z/.copybooks directory within the workspace, which is created automatically.